DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Introduction

 Many materials engineering problems involve finite-sized effects like protein folding \citep{Jumper2021AlphaFold}, interfacial reactions \citep{Du2023SurfaceReconstruct}, particle-size effects \citep{Shi2020ParticleSize}, and formation of nano-domains \citep{Holstun2025NanoDomain}.
 Such systems require meso-scale simulations with upwards of millions of atoms, necessitating the ability to further scale the capacity of MLIP simulations.
 One promising solution is to expand MLIP inference from single-device to multi-device inference.
 Simulation packages such as LAMMPS provide \textit{ad hoc} solutions for multi-GPU simulation \citep{lammps}.
 Multi-device simulations are realized by dividing the total simulation cell into multiple, mutually exclusive, small cells for each device.
 Each small cell is then padded with additional atoms beyond the cell boundary in order to properly calculate the energy and forces within the small cell.
 This method, known as spatial partitioning, is based on the fundamental assumption that the force field only contains short-range interactions \citep{Plimpton1995ParralelMD}.

-Since most MLIPs are designed to be long-ranged, expanding the number of utilized GPUs during inference time is a nontrivial task due to the necessity to distribute the large system cell across multiple devices.
+Since most MLIPs are designed to be relatively long-ranged, expanding the number of utilized GPUs during inference time is a nontrivial task due to the necessity to distribute the large system cell across multiple devices.
 Currently, there exists no native multi-GPU support for GNN-based MLIPs as most MLIPs have been implemented for only single-device inference.
 In order to support fast, accurate, and parallelizable atomistic simulations, we hereby present a distributed MLIP inference platform, \textbf{DistMLIP}, that enables efficient multi-device inference without the need for a modified architecture or additional training.
-Our highlighted contributions are as follows: \begin{itemize} \item DistMLIP features an efficient, general, and versatile parallel inference platform for MLIP inference.
+Our highlighted contributions are as follows: \begin{itemize} \item DistMLIP features a simple, efficient, general, and versatile parallel inference platform for MLIP inference.
 By design, most popular MLIPs can be supported with a minimal amount of adaptation.
 In this work, we include benchmarking results of 4 widely used MLIPs: MACE, TensorNet, CHGNet, and eSEN. \item DistMLIP leverages \textbf{graph-level partitioning} that allows node and edge information to transfer between GPUs at each layer of the forward pass while still maintaining the intermediates required to perform backpropagation.
 This allows efficient parallelization of long-range GNN-based MLIPs, which is standard for most MLIPs today.
-Compared to spatial partitioning, graph partitioning has \textbf{zero redundancy}, meaning that no redundant computation is thrown away during parallel inference. \item We implemented the distribution of both the atom graph and the augmented three-body line graph, a common graph structure used in MLIPs to encode three-body atomic interactions. \item DistMLIP supports the calculation of stress in distributed inference, which allows isobaric molecular dynamics (MD) simulations with varying cell sizes. \item To allow flexible usage, our implementation does not depend on a 3rd party distributed simulation library such as LAMMPS.
-As a result, DistMLIP supports \textbf{plug-in usage} of any MLIP workflow. \item All code in DistMLIP is open sourced at \hyperlink{https://github.com/AegisIK/DistMLIP}{https://github.com/AegisIK/DistMLIP}. \end{itemize}
+Compared to spatial partitioning, graph partitioning has \textbf{zero redundancy}, meaning that no redundant computation is thrown away during parallel inference. \item We implemented the distribution of both the atom graph and the augmented three-body line graph, a common graph structure used in MLIPs to encode three-body atomic interactions. \item To allow flexible usage, DistMLIP does not depend on a 3rd party distributed simulation library such as LAMMPS.
+As a result, DistMLIP supports \textbf{plug-in usage} of any MLIP workflow. \item We show that the simple-yet-effective partitioning technique DistMLIP utilizes performs MD up to 8x faster compared with the more standard graph partitioning techniques.